AFKrcher/probe/README.md

 ### Deployment

-Note: Meteor only runs with NodeJS 14.17.1 so you need to install nvm and run `nvm install 14.17.1` Login to the EC2 instance using ec2-user and run the following commands to build the latest project.
+**Note**: Meteor only runs with NodeJS 14.17.1, so you need to install nvm and run `nvm install 14.17.1`

+Login to the EC2 instance using ec2-user and run the following commands to build the latest project:

 ```
 cd /app